Seed Format

 -

-Open the hex file in your editor:
+Open the hex file in your preferred editor, and edit it

 vim abc.out